-curplotdate Sets the date of the current plot.

-curplotname Sets the name of the current plot.
+hcopywidth Sets width of the hardcopy plot.

-curplottitle Sets the title (a short description) of the current plot.
+hcopyheight Sets height of the hardcopy plot.

-debug If set then a lot of debugging information is printed.

-device The name (/dev/tty??) of the graphics device.
-If this variable isn't set then the user's terminal is used.
-To do plotting on another monitor you probably have to set both the device and term variables.
-(If device is set to the name of a file, nutmeg dumps the graphics control codes into this file - this is useful for saving plots.)

-- diff_abstol The relative tolerance used by the diff command (default is 1e-12). - diff_reltol The relative tolerance used by the diff command (default is 0.001). - diff_vntol The absolute tolerance for voltage type vectors used by the diff command (default is 1e-6). - echo Print out each command before it is executed. - editor The editor to use for the edit command. - filetype This can be either ascii or binary, and determines the format of the raw file (compact binary or text editor readable ascii).
-The default is binary. - fourgridsize How many points to use for interpolating into when doing Fourier analysis. - gridsize If this variable is set to an integer, this number is used as the number of equally spaced points to use for the Y axis when plotting.
-Otherwise the current scale is used (which may not have equally spaced points).
-If the current scale isn't strictly monotonic, then this option has no effect. - gridstyle Sets the grid during plotting with the plot command.
-Will be overridden by direct entry of gridstyle in the plot command.
-A linear grid is standard for both x and y axis.
-Allowed values are lingrid loglog xlog ylog smith smithgrid polar nogrid. - hcopydev If this is set, when the hardcopy command is run the resulting file is automatically printed on the printer named hcopydev with the command lpr -Phcopydev -g file. - hcopyfont This variable specifies the font name for hardcopy output plots.
-The value is device dependent. - hcopyfontsize This is a scaling factor for the font used in hardcopy plots. - hcopydevtype This variable specifies the type of the printer output to use in the hardcopy command.
-If hcopydevtype is not set, Postscript format is assumed. plot (5) is recognized as an alternative output format.
-When used in conjunction with hcopydev, hcopydevtype should specify a format supported by the printer. - hcopyscale This is a scaling factor for the font used in hardcopy plots (between 0 and 10). - hcopywidth Sets width of the hardcopy plot. - hcopyheight Sets height of the hardcopy plot. - hcopypscolor Sets the color of the hardcopy output.
-If not set, black & white plotting is assumed with different linestyles for each output vector plotted.
-Setting to any valid color integer value yields a colored plot background (0: black 1: white, others see below) and colored solid lines.
-This is valid for postscript only. - hcopypstxcolor This variable sets the color of the text in the postscript hardcopy output.
-If not set, black is assumed on white background, white on black background.
-Valid colors are 0: black 1: white 2: red 3: blue 4: orange 5: green 6: pink 7: brown 8: khaki 9: plum 10: orchid 11: violet 12: maroon 13: turquoise 14: sienna 15: coral 16: cyan 17: magenta 18: gray for smith grid 19: gray for smith grid 20: gray for normal grid height The length of the page for asciiplot and print col.
+- hcopypscolor Sets the color of the hardcopy output.
+If not set, black & white plotting is assumed with different linestyles for each output vector.
+A valid color integer value yields a colored plot background (0: black 1: white, others see below). and colored solid lines.
+This is valid for Postscript only. - hcopypstxcolor This variable sets the color of the text in the Postscript hardcopy output.
+If not set, black on white background is assumed, else it will be white on black background.
+Valid colors are 0: black 1: white 2: red 3: blue 4: orange 5: green 6: pink 7: brown 8: khaki 9: plum 10: orchid 11: violet 12: maroon 13: turquoise 14: sienna 15: coral 16: cyan 17: magenta 18: gray (for smith grid) 19: gray (for smith grid) 20: gray (for normal grid). - height The length of the page for asciiplot and print col. - history The number of events to save in the history list. - interactive If interactive is set, numparam error handling may be done manually with user input from the console.
+If not, ngspice will exit upon a numparam error. - lprplot5 This is a printf(3s) style format string used to specify the command to use for sending plot(5)-style plots to a printer or plotter.
+The first parameter supplied is the printer name, the second parameter is a file name containing the plot.
+Both parameters are strings. - lprps This is a printf(3s) style format string used to specify the command to use for sending Postscript plots to a printer or plotter.
+The first parameter supplied is the printer name, the second parameter is the file name containing the plot.
+Both parameters are strings. - modelcard The name of the model card (normally .MODEL) - moremode If moremode is set, whenever a large amount of data is being printed to the screen (e.g, the print or asciiplot commands), the output is stopped every screenful and continues when a carriage return is typed.
+If moremode is unset, then data scrolls off the screen without pausing. - nfreqs The number of frequencies to compute in the Fourier command.

-17.7.
-INTERNALLY PREDEFINED VARIABLES

-history The number of events to save in the history list.

-- lprplot5 This is a printf(3s) style format string used to specify the command to use for sending plot(5)-style plots to a printer or plotter.
-The first parameter supplied is the printer name, the second parameter supplied is a file name containing the plot.
-Both parameters are strings.
-It is trivial to cause ngspice to abort by supplying a unreasonable format string. - lprps This is a printf(3s) style format string used to specify the command to use for sending Postscript plots to a printer or plotter.
-The first parameter supplied is the printer name, the second parameter supplied is a file name containing the plot.
-Both parameters are strings.
-It is trivial to cause ngspice to abort by supplying a unreasonable format string. - modelcard The name of the model card (normally .MODEL) - nfreqs The number of frequencies to compute in the Fourier command.
 (Defaults to 10.) - ngbehavior Sets the compatibility mode of ngspice.
-To be set in spinit (16.5) or .spiceinit (16.6).Its value 'all' will improve compatibility to commercial simulators.
+To be set in spinit (16.5) or .spiceinit (16.6).
+A value of 'all' improves compatibility with commercial simulators.
 Full compatibility is however not the intention of ngspice!
-This value may be set as a standard in the future. 'ps', 'hs' and 'spice3' are available.
-See chapt.
-16.13. - noaskquit Do not check to make sure that there are no circuits suspended and no plots unsaved.
-Normally ngspice warns the user when he tries to quit if this is the case. - nobjthack BJTs can have either 3 or 4 nodes, which makes it difficult for the subcircuit expansion routines to decide what to rename.
+The values 'ps', 'hs' and 'spice3' are available.
+See Chapt.
+16.13. - nobjthack BJTs can have either 3 or 4 nodes, which makes it difficult for the subcircuit expansion routines to decide what to rename.
 If the fourth parameter has been declared as a model name, then it is assumed that there are 3 nodes, otherwise it is considered a node.
-To disable this, you can set the variable "nobjthack" which forces BJTs to have 4 nodes (for the purposes of subcircuit expansion, at least). - nobreak Don't have asciiplot and print col break between pages. - noasciiplotvalue Don't print the first vector plotted to the left when doing an asciiplot. - nobjthack Assume that BJTs have 4 nodes. - noclobber Don't overwrite existing files when doing IO redirection. - noglob Don't expand the global characters '', '?', '[', and ']'.
-This is the default. - nomoremode If nomoremode is not set, whenever a large amount of data is being printed to the screen (e.g, the print or asciiplot commands), the output is stopped every screenful and continues when a carriage return is typed.
-If nomoremode is set then data scrolls off the screen without check. - nonomatch If noglob is unset and a global expression cannot be matched, use the global characters literally instead of complaining. - noparse Don't attempt to parse input files when they are read in (useful for debugging).
-Of course, they cannot be run if they are not parsed.
+To disable this, you can set the variable nobjthack and force BJTs to have 4 nodes (for the purposes of subcircuit expansion, at least).

+nobreak Don't have asciiplot and print col break between pages.

+noasciiplotvalue Don't print the first vector plotted to the left when doing an asciiplot.

+nobjthack Assume that BJTs have 4 nodes.

+noclobber Don't overwrite existing files when doing IO redirection.